 This study consists of two main phases, a survey of attitudes towards eBikes, and a field trial.

 - A survey on e-bikes was widely disseminated to UW faculty, staff, and students in the units of Computer Science, ECE, Environment, and Psychology.
-The survey results was used to select 24 participants.
+The survey helped select our participants.

 - e-bikes were purchased from our partner, e-Prodigy, and instrumented with sensors.
 Participants were given e-bikes and appropriate training by our partner, Cycle Electric.
-Usage data (GPS location, accelerometer readings and battery state) is being collected on an ongoing basis.
+Over 100 GB of usage data (GPS location, accelerometer readings and battery state) has already been collected and continues to be collected since September 2014.
 Anonymized data is stored in our data center on a secure server and this data will be used as the basis for our research.
-Participants will be asked to fill out user surveys periodically, every three-to-six months.
+Participants are asked to fill out user surveys periodically, every three-to-six months.

 - Information for Participants